APS expects to complete New Mexico Four Corners deal by year end

 CALIFORNIA EXITS COAL

-SCE, a unit of Edison International, agreed to sell its share in Four Corners to APS for $294 million in November 2010 as part of a state plan to exit of coal generation.
+SCE, a unit of Edison International (EIX.N), agreed to sell its share in Four Corners to APS for $294 million in November 2010 as part of a state plan to exit of coal generation.

 The deal is worth less today because it has declined by $7.5 million per month since October 2012, APS's Gross said.